Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-Also note! `behavior` prop.
+Also note! the `behavior` prop.
 I took this from the docs.
-It appears that `KeyboardAvoidingView` behaves differently on different playforms and needs a different stting for each!
+It appears that `KeyboardAvoidingView` behaves differently on different platforms and needs a different setting for each!

 <!-- > -->